FernleafSystems/Shield-Security-for-WordPress/readme.txt

 Yes.
 To specify a range you use CIDR notation.
 E.g. ABC.DEF.GHJ.KMP/16

+= I want to black list an IP address, where can I do that? =

+You can't.
+The plugin runs an automatic black list IP system so you don't need to maintain any manual lists.

 = I've locked myself out from my own site! =

 This happens when any the following 3 conditions are met: